 The Third-Party Risk Management Lifecycle

-Today, third-party vendor relationships aren't only growing; they’re more complex, and they require more nuanced access to sensitive assets.
+Today, third-party vendor relationships aren't only growing; they’re more complex, requiring more nuanced access to sensitive assets.

-To accommodate this updated requirement, a third-party risk management lifecycle has evolved from a rudimentary point-in-time monitoring model to a more iterative process involving trigger-based monitoring and data-driven risk identification.
+To accommodate this updated requirement, third-party risk management strategies have evolved from a rudimentary point-in-time monitoring model to a more iterative process involving trigger-based monitoring and data-driven risk identification.

 The updated Third-Party Risk Management lifecycle is capable of adapting to any third-party risk changes occurring in the period between due diligence and recertification - the process of reassessing vendors.